Revised crystal structure and electronic properties of high dielectric Ba(Fe$_{1/2}$Nb$_{1/2}$)O$_{3}$ ceramics: Results Discussions

 Empirically, tolerance factor, defined as:

-is a good measure to ascertain if the resulting structure could be cubic.
-Here, $r_{\rm A}$, $r_{\rm O}$, and $\bar{r}_{\rm B,B'}$ are the ionic radii of the A-site cation, O ion and average of the B-site cations, respectively.
-If $t \gtrsim 1$, a cubic structure is expected.
-For BFN, it turns out that $t = 1.04$, suggesting that a cubic structure is likely.
-The degree of cation ordering is determined by the ratio of ionic radii of the B-site cations, large difference usually leads to to long range cation ordering.
-The situation for BFN is, therefore, especially complicated by the fact that both the B-site cations Fe$^{3+}$ and Nb$^{5+}$ have nearly the same ionic radii.
+can be a useful guide to ascertain if the resulting structure could be cubic \cite{ray2017,bartel2019}.
+Here, $r_{\rm A}$, $r_{\rm O}$, and $\bar{r}_{\rm B,B'}$ are the ionic radii of the A-site cation, O ion and average of the B-site cations, respectively. $t=1$ represents the ideal case of a cubic unit cell with perfect matching between the A- and B-site ionic radii.
+Therefore, if $t \approx 1$, a cubic structure is expected.
+For $t < 1$, the size mismatch between the radii of the A- and B-sites leads to octahedral distortions, lowering the symmetry to orthorhombic, tetragonal or monoclinic structures.
+If $t> 1$, the A-site ion is too big (compared to the B-site cations), leading to distortion of the structure towards a hexagonal or tetragonal symmetry.
+Note, however, that the accuracy of this method is approximately $83\%$ for perovskite oxides.\cite{bartel2019} For BFN, it turns out that $t = 1.04$, suggesting that a cubic structure is possible.
+The degree of cation ordering is determined by the ratio of ionic radii of the B-site cations, large difference usually leads to long range cation ordering.
+By the fact that both the B-site cations Fe$^{3+}$ and Nb$^{5+}$ have nearly the same ionic radii, a large degree of cation disordering is expected.

-A possible way to clarify the structural details (especially cation ordering and atomic parameters) is to perform a careful analysis of both XRD and NPD measurements since they provide complementary information.
+A possible way to clarify the structural details (especially cation ordering and atomic parameters) is to perform a careful analysis of simultaneous XRD and NPD measurements since they provide complementary information.
+The cubic and monoclinic crystal symmetries lead to distinct reflection peaks (\textit{e.g.} splitting of the (220) peak only for monoclinic unit cells) and can be distinguished by a high resolution XRD as well as NPD data.
+On the other hand, as NPD is more sensitive to the positions of O atoms,\cite{barnes2006} the oxygen position can be accurately determined in the NPD data, which differ in the cubic $Pm{\bar 3}m$ and $Fm{\bar 3}m$ symmetries, as discussed below.
 This is precisely the strategy employed in this work.

-XRD has higher resolution than NPD, but NPD is more sensitive to the positions of O atoms.\cite{barnes2006} Our choice of the synthesis parameters is same as in Ref [\onlinecite{ke2008}], except for the calcination temperature during the preparation of the precursor (see Sec. \ref{sec:methods_expt}).
-We checked that this does not affect the structural symmetry of the precursor, which was found to be monoclinic (see Appendix \ref{sec:appA} for details).
+Our choice of the synthesis parameters is same as in Ref. \cite{ke2008}, except for the calcination temperature during the preparation of the precursor (see Sec. \ref{sec:methods_expt}).
+We checked that this does not affect the structural symmetry of the precursor, which was found to be monoclinic (see App. \ref{sec:AppA} for details).

+Figures \ref{fig:npd}(a) \& (b), respectively, show the XRD and NPD patterns for the synthesized BFN samples at room temperature.
+The Rietveld refinement of the XRD and the NPD data reveals that BFN crystallizes in the cubic $Pm\bar{3}m$ (No. 221) structure at ambient temperatures.
+In the XRD data, the (220) peak at $2\theta \sim 65^{\circ}$ is not split [shown in the inset of Fig. \ref{fig:npd}(a)], confirming the cubic structure.
+Similarly, no superlattice reflection peaks corresponding to a monoclinic structure were observed in the NPD data either.